Menu

 Dear Governor Hochul,

-Thankfully, there is a simple solution: Convert the 9,000 at-risk NYSSHP units to ESSHI through a five-year, phased-in approach that will eventually create fiscal parity among supportive housing units across New York.
-This proposal would modernize an antiquated funding model, delivering results for thousands of tenants and overstretched staff.
+Thankfully, there is a clear solution: create a Supportive Housing Modernization Act for first-generation NYSSHP units under the Office of Temporary and Disability Assistance (OTDA).
+Utilize a five-year, phased-in approach that will create fiscal parity among supportive housing units across New York.

-In addition, because of their negative cash flow, NYSSHP-funded programs are unable to access the Supportive Housing Preservation capital made available from HCR, which is necessary to make upgrades and repairs to their buildings – many of which are decades, if not centuries, old.
-Both tenants and staff pay the price of leaky roofs, faulty elevators, and outdated facilities that are not handicapped accessible.
+In addition, due to deep underfunding for services and operating, NYSSHP-funded programs cannot access the visionary Supportive Housing Preservation capital which your administration created in your first year in office.
+That capital is necessary to make upgrades and repairs to NYSSHP-funded buildings – many of which are decades, if not centuries, old.
+Both tenants and staff pay the price of leaky roofs, faulty elevators, and outdated facilities that are not accessible.
+Many of these buildings, built with NYS capital, were funded without having the ability to create a reserve fund and deferred maintenance is a critical problem.
+Dilapidation of existing supportive housing units harms supportive housing’s reputation, making it more difficult to gain community acceptance for new affordable and supportive housing initiatives.

-We stand ready to serve as a resource and to join you in advocating for this much needed and reasonable shift that will make a significant difference in the lives of thousands of New Yorkers.
+We stand ready to serve as a resource and to join you in advocating for this much needed reform, which will make a profound difference in the lives of thousands of New Yorkers.

 Thank you for your time and consideration.